apontador/findrix-sdk-doc-android/README.md

 ##Prerequisites
 - Android Studio 1.0 or higher
 - Android 4.1 or higher (Beacon only works with Android 5.0 or higher)
-- Compile Sdk Version: API 21
+- Compile Sdk Version: 21
+- Min Sdk Version: 16

 ##Import the library
 1. Add the file trls.aar to PROJECT_ROOT_FOLDER/libs (create the libs folder if it doesn’t exist)